-- a.
-Participant Employer Authority Complete when the waiver offers the employer authority opportunity as indicated in Item E-1-b: - i.
+a.
+Participant - Employer Authority Complete when the waiver offers the employer authority opportunity as indicated in Item E-1-b:

+i.
 Participant Employer Status.
 Specify the participant's employer status under the waiver.
-Select one or both: - □ Participant/Co-Employer.
+Select one or both:

+- Participant/Co-Employer.
 The participant (or the participant's representative) functions as the co-employer (managing employer) of workers who provide waiver services.
 An agency is the common law employer of participant-selected/recruited staff and performs necessary payroll and human resources functions.
 Supports are available to assist the participant in conducting employer-related functions.

-Specify the types of agencies (a.k.a., agencies with choice) that serve as co-employers of participant-selected staff:

-- In the participant common Law Employer.
-The participant (of the participant's representative) is the common law employer of workers who provide waiver services.
+Specify the types of agencies (a.k.a., agencies with choice) that serve as co-employers of participant-selected staff: - Participant/Common Law Employer.
+The participant (or the participant's representative) is the common law employer of workers who provide waiver services.
 An IRS-approved Fiscal/Employer Agent functions as the participant's agent in performing payroll and other employer responsibilities that are required by federal and state law.
 Supports are available to assist the participant in conducting employer-related functions. - ii.
 Participant Decision Making Authority.
 The participant (or the participant's representative) has decision making authority over workers who provide waiver services.
-Select one or more decision making authorities that participants exercise: - Recruit staff - Refer staff to agency for hiring (co-employer) - Select staff from worker registry - ✓ Hire staff common law employer - Verify staff qualifications - ✓ Obtain criminal history and/or background investigation of staff
+Select one or more decision making authorities that participants exercise:

-Specify how the costs of such investigations are compensated:

-Cost of criminal background investigations are incorporated in the Member/Employer's budget as an allowable expenditure for necessary goods or services.

-- Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.

-- ✓ Determine staff duties consistent with the service specifications in Appendix C-1/C-3.

-- ✓ Determine staff wages and benefits subject to State limits

-- Schedule staff

-- ✓ Orient and instruct staff in duties

-- ✓ Supervise staff

-- ✓ Evaluate staff performance
+✓ Recruit staff

-- Verify time worked by staff and approve time sheets
+Refer staff to agency for hiring (co-employer)

+Select staff from worker registry

-- ✓ Discharge staff (common law employer)
+✓ Hire staff common law employer

-- Discharge staff from providing services (co-employer)

-- Other
+J Verify staff qualifications

+Obtain criminal history and/or background investigation of staff

-- b.
-Participant Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E-1-b: - i.
-Participant Decision Making Authority.
-When the participant has budget authority, indicate the decisionmaking authority that the participant may exercise over the budget.
-Select one or more: - Reallocate funds among services included in the budget - ✓ Determine the amount paid for services within the State's established limits - Substitute service providers - Schedule the provision of services - Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3 - Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3 - ✓ Identify service providers and refer for provider enrollment - ✓ Authorize payment for waiver goods and services - ✓ Review and approve provider invoices for services rendered - Other ii.
+Specify how the costs of such investigations are compensated: Cost of criminal background investigations are incorporated in the Member/Employer's budget as an allowable expenditure for necessary goods or services.
+Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.
+Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
+Determine staff wages and benefits subject to State limits Schedule staff Orient and instruct staff in duties Supervise staff Evaluate staff performance Verify time worked by staff and approve time sheets Discharge staff from providing services (co-employer) Other Specify: Appendix E: 1 Participant Direction of Services E-2 : Opportunities for Participant-Direction (2 of 6) E-1-b: i.
+Par t - Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item ticipant Decision Making Authority.
+When the participant has budget authority, indicate the decision-ting authority that the participant may exercise over the budget.
+Select one or more: Reallocate funds among services included in the budget Determine the amount paid for services within the State's established limits V Substitute service providers Schedule the provision of services ▼ Specify additional service provider qualifications consistent with the qualifications specified in • Appendix C-1/C-3 ✓ Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3 ✓ Identify service providers and refer for provider enrollment ✓ Authorize payment for waiver goods and services ✓ Review and approve provider invoices for services rendered Other Specify: 11.
+12. 1 Dantisin and Direction of Comicos b.
+Participant - Budget Authority ii.
 Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
 Information about these method(s) must be made publicly available.